nicumicle/simple-jwt-login/simple-jwt-login/README.md

 == Description ==

-This plugin allows you to login or register to a WordPress website using a JWT.
+This plugin allows you to login, register, authenticate, delete and change user password to a WordPress website using a JWT.

 Plugin Documentation Site: [Documentation](https://simplejwtlogin.com?utm_source=readme)